At two o’clock, they were still in the master bedroom.

 Jean thumped him with the back of her hand and Gerry rolled his eyes, clearly trying hard to keep a straight face.
-Tony shrugged again and shook his head, but he was fighting a cruel smile.
+Tony shrugged again and shook his head, but he was fighting the first signs of a cruel smile.

 “Ok, that should do it,” said Jean, picking up the voice recorder and stopping the recording.
-When her long false thumbnail got in the way of the buttons, she swore and yanked at it until it came off.
-Then, she pressed the ‘PLAYBACK’ button and the three of them held their breath, listening intently for any sounds that shouldn’t have been there.
+When her long false thumbnail got in the way of the buttons, she swore and yanked at it until it came off, then tossed it over her shoulder.
+She pressed the ‘PLAYBACK’ button and the three of them held their breath, listening intently for any sounds that shouldn’t have been there.

 “If you can hear us, give us a sign,” said Gerry’s voice.